juho-creator/VirtualWorlds/README.md

 ## Attempts to Overcome Limitations

 > [!NOTE]
-> **To prevent any confusion during the grading process, malfunctioning code was removed.**
+> **To prevent any confusion during the grading process, </br>
+>  any malfunctioning code mentioned in this section was removed.**
 </br>

 - **Enabling Vehicle Movement on Curved Roads**
-  Efforts have been made to enable vehicles to drift on curved roads.
-Several attempts have focused on translating the vehicle on the curve:
+  Several attempts have been made to enable vehicles to drift on curved roads. </br>
+  After endless trial and errors, the vehicle was able to translate on the curved road as follows:

 https://github.com/juho-creator/VirtualWorlds/assets/72856990/ba0d4062-43ab-466e-ae2f-ab77efc327a9

-  The vehicle began to drift only at the edge of the curve, rather than upon entering it. </br>
+However the vehicle began to drift only at the edge of the curve, rather than upon entering it. </br>

 - **Maintaining Camera Distance from the Vehicle**
   The camera has been programmed to maintain a constant distance from the vehicle to ensure an optimal viewpoint.
-While the camera successfully tracks the vehicle on straight roads, it struggles to rotate adequately on curved roads.
+While the camera successfully tracks the vehicle on straight roads, it struggled to rotate adequately on curved roads.
 </br></br>